 Rather than finding answers outside, you talk to your inner self.
 Your thoughts differ from others, and you can lose sight of your original self.

 Once you find your missing ideas connect, you’ll come up with original thoughts to write about.
 All with the help of taking a step back to understand who you are and why you are doing this.
 Once you are you, who can be you, but you?.

 As soon as you finish meditating, start writing and follow the Pomodoro technique.

-You can start by reading a book on meditation or you can use the Headspace app.
-It’s simple, doesn’t take any one’s help and fairly quick to do.
+You can start by reading a book on meditation, or you can use the Headspace app.
+It’s simple, doesn’t take anyone’s help, and quick to do.

 Once you start doing it, don’t quit.
 You can meditate anytime and anywhere.
-Simply sit down and close your eyes for a bit and ask questions.
+Sit down and close your eyes for a bit and ask questions.
 Ask yourself questions you need answers to and keep pondering.